Best Dog Breeding Software 2026: Puppy Waitlist, Deposits, and Buyer Portal Compared

 BreederHQ

 Best suited for: Working breeders running a full program: heat cycles, breedings, litters, waitlists, deposits, contracts, buyer portal, and a marketplace presence, in one connected system.
+Especially valuable if you breed more than one species (or expect to).

 What it does well.